unoptimalsuperstructure/VisuAL-1/README.md

 - (3D Visualiser, Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.

 # Changelog
+v0.1.2b -> v0.1.3a
+- Pass in a CSV representing either (x, y) coordinates or (x, y, z) coordinates, find the best fit polygon in the latter case, and use it as a base for pyramids and prisms.
+(This single feature took me several hours lol)

 v0.1.2a -> v0.1.2b
 - Finally added shearing and custom matrices.
 - Permanent lines or planes drawn by the user can now be deleted.